 What We're Trying

 We're not good at this yet.
-But we're practicing.
+But we're practicing, and a few small moves have actually stuck.

 The Ongoing Work